theimowski/master-thesis/docs/section-application.md

 In case, the given credentials did not match (either such user's name did not exist or the password was incorrect), `View.logon` page was displayed again this time with a validation error message in red color to indicate the failure (line 20).
 If however both user's name and password were correct, authentication process was initiated.

-Suave framework ships with helper functions such as `Auth.authenticated` (line 17) that made working with authentication more convenient.
+Suave framework is shipped with helper functions such as `Auth.authenticated` (line 17) that made working with authentication more convenient.
 Because it relies on cookies, first argument of `Auth.authenticated` describes lifetime of the cookie.
 Here `CookieLife.Session` was chosen, which means that the cookie is valid until browser session is open.
 Second argument of `boolean` type determines whether the cookie should be marked as secure - as SSL was not employed in the application, `false` value was passed.